 • Student Ticket – Chinese college students enjoy discount when traveling between their hometown and the city where their colleges are located, with a valid student identity.
 The cost of a hard seat ticket for student is half of the full fare; the fare of hard sleeper ticket equals to the full fare minus half of the fare for hard seat ticket (about 75% of the full price.)

 Other seats or berths do not have student ticket.
 Foreign students do no enjoy the discount.

-Further Reading: How to Buy Train Tickets Ticket Collection Cancel & Change
+Further Reading: How to Buy Train Tickets Ticket Collection Refund & Change